Books I've Read

 E.C.R.
 Lorac.

-Lorac spins a tale portraying the natural beauty, cosy quiet and more brutal elements of country living in this classic rural mystery first published in 1953.
+Lorac spins a tale portraying the natural beauty, cosy quiet and more brutal elements of country living in this classic rural mystery.

 Holidaying with his friends the Hoggetts in High Gimmerdale while on a trip to find some farmland for his retirement, Robert Macdonald agrees to help in investigating the identity of sheep-stealers, before being dragged into a case requiring his full experience as Chief Inspector of Scotland Yard.